octaviogarbet/ionicv3-example/README.md

   </ion-fab>
 ```
 ## Ionic Native Integration
-[Ionic Native] is a wrapper for Cordova/PhoneGap plugins, it helps us to add native functionality in our app and it is really easy.
-To try a couple of examples, we will add a Social Sharing in order to share our items in other apps, and the Camera to take pictures or pick images from our phone data.
+[Ionic Native] is a wrapper for Cordova/PhoneGap plugins.
+It helps us to add native functionality to our app, and it is really easy.
+To try a couple of examples, we will add a Social Sharing in order to share our items through other apps, and the Camera to take pictures or pick images from our phone data.
 ### Social Share
 [Ionic Social Sharing]
 ### Camera
 Now we will add the [Ionic Camera Plugin] and use it in our **CreateItemPage**.
-First of all we will install it running the commands:
+First of all, we will install it running the commands:
 ```bash
 $ ionic cordova plugin add cordova-plugin-camera
 $ npm install --save @ionic-native/camera